bellsandwhistlesdesigns/bellsandwhistlesdesigns.github.io/README.md

 ## Ridgeline Web Studio - local machine
 # Overview
-A full stack web application built to explore component-based UI development and API-driven data handling in a real-world project context.
+A full stack web site built to explore component-based UI development and API-driven data handling in a real-world project context.
 Not published, local use only
-Soon to be uploaded to Github

 ## Tech Stack
 - Frontend: React, JavaScript, HTML5, CSS3